Primark drives strong sales at AB Foods as shoppers shrug off price hikes

 However, AB Foods said Ryvita continued to “underperform” over the year but has seen early positive results following a brand relaunch.

-George Weston, chief executive of Associated British Foods, said: “At the outset of this financial year the group was facing very significant economic challenges caused in part by major geo-political events.
+George Weston, chief executive of AB Foods, said: “At the outset of this financial year the group was facing very significant economic challenges caused in part by major geo-political events.

 “Looking back on the year, it is clear to me that the group performed extremely well and is as a result now well positioned for the year ahead.”